BroodLK/aa_bb/README.md

   - Ping Targets
     - Choose which roles to notify when a ticket is created.
   - Ticket Category
-    - Tickets are created as new channels inside of a category, deleting the channel will close the ticket
+    - Tickets are created as new channels inside a category, deleting the channel will close the ticket
   - Exemptions
-    - Users,  can be marked as exempt from specific checks to avoid ticket spam where it is not needed.
+    - Users can be marked as exempt from specific checks to avoid ticket spam where it is unnecessary.

 ## Automated Discord Messages
-- Configure an unlimited number of messages to be sent to upto 5 different discords webhooks, each with their own individual schedules.
+- Configure an unlimited number of messages to be sent to up to five different discord webhooks, each with their own individual schedules.

 ## Recurring stats
 - Send stats to a webhook that covers interesting statistics from AA